Telehealth Pain Self-Management for Employed Adults

 - Primary Outcome Measures

-Name Time Method Change in pain interference Baseline (week 0), 12 weeks (post-treatment),and 38 week (6-month follow up) post-randomization Patient-reported pain interference using the Patient-Reported Outcomes Measurement Information System (PROMIS) Pain Interference Scale-6-item.
+Name Time Method Change in Pain Interference Baseline (week 0) and 12 weeks (post-treatment) Patient-reported pain interference using the Patient-Reported Outcomes Measurement Information System (PROMIS) Pain Interference Scale-6-item.
 Each item is scored 1 (not at all) to 5 (very much), yielding a raw score between 6 and 30, which is converted to a standard t-score.
+The population mean is a score of 50, with a standard deviation of 10.
 Higher scores indicate greater self-reported pain interference.

 - Secondary Outcome Measures

-Change in average pain intensity Baseline (week 0), 10 weeks (post-treatment),and 25 week (6-month follow up) post-randomization 0-10 Numerical Pain Rating Scale of average pain intensity in past week (0 = no pain, 10 = worst pain imaginable).
-Higher scores indicate higher levels of self-reported pain intensity.
+Change in Average Pain Intensity Baseline (week 0) and 12 weeks (post-treatment) 0-10 Numerical Pain Rating Scale of average pain intensity in past week (0 = no pain, 10 = worst pain imaginable).
+Higher scores indicate higher levels of self-reported pain intensity; range of 0 - 10.

 Trial Locations